 Energy transfer basically indicates the movement of energy from one place to another for some sort of application with proper resources.
 While energy transformation indicates the changing of the existing form of energy to a different form.

-One of the examples of energy transfer is the flow of electricity from the main power supply of the house to the switchboard.
-As against, one of the examples of energy transformation is converting the kinetic energy of water to produce electrical energy.
+One example of energy transfer is the flow of electricity from the main power supply of the house to the switchboard.
+As against, one example of energy transformation is converting the kinetic energy of water to produce electrical energy.

 Law of Conversion of Energy

-Law of Conservation of Energy is also the first law of thermodynamics.
-It states that one can neither create energy nor destroy it as it can only be changed from one form to another.
+The Law of Conservation of Energy is also the first law of thermodynamics.
+It states that one can neither create energy nor destroy it.
+This is because it can only be changed from one form to another.

-The theory of energy conversion applies to each and every form of energy.
-Like, kinetic, potential, light, heat, nuclear, sound energy, etc. The transformation of energy from one form to another can be done with the use of proper resources repeatedly.
-However, some parameters like friction effect or air pressure, affect the conversion of energy.
+The theory of energy transformation applies to each and every form of energy.
+Like, as kinetic, potential, light, heat, nuclear, sound energy, etc. The transformation of energy from one form to another can be done with the use of proper resources repeatedly.
+However, some parameters, like friction effect or air pressure, affect energy transformation.